 The business change was clearly not working, since no clear rules about dividing up the work could be agreed upon.
 After much time spent in meetings, frustrated team leads started to meet each morning and divide up the work for their teams manually.
 Any efficiencies that might have been gained were eaten up by delays in assigning work, redirecting tasks between teams and arguing about who should own which client.

-From business analyst perspective, no amount of sales analytics were helping.
+From a business analyst perspective, no amount of sales analytics was helping.
 The specific reporting requirements that the stakeholder requested were not going to solve the real business problem.

 So, what was the real business problem, even before the teams were split up?